Black History Month and the Croydon Team

 October 29th, 2020

 Our final Black History Month piece comes from our team in Croydon University Hospital, London.
-Redthread Team Leader and previous History teacher, Josh, reflects on Croydon’s past and highlights important work happening in the community.
+Redthread Team Leader and previous History teacher, Joshua, reflects on Croydon’s past and highlights important work happening in the community.

 Looking back: Samuel Coleridge-Taylor